-The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's long-term debt obligations with a floating interest rate and the Group's policy is to manage its interest cost using a mix of the financial instruments described in this report.
-The level of debt is disclosed in note 18.
+The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's cash and debt obligations with a floating interest rate and the Group's policy is to manage its interest exposure described in this report.
+The level of debt is disclosed in Note 18.